GenesysCloudBlueprints/send-message-transcript-by-email/blueprint/index-draft.md

 * `agentless_email_replyToAddress` - The email addresses to use when Genesys Cloud sends the email to the customer.
 * `initial_target_customer_email` - The email address that Genesys Cloud uses to receive a copy of the message transcript for testing purposes.
 Configure this value in the inbound message flow that you want to use to test this solution.
 * `external_contact_first_name` - The first name for the external contact associated with the message conversation to whom Genesys Cloud must send the transcript.
 After the initial execution of the message flow, Genesys Cloud associates the subsequent invocations and outbound emails with this external contact from a customer journey perspective.
-* `external_contact_last_name` - The family name for the external contact associated with the message conversation to whom Genesys Cloud must send the transcript.
+* `external_contact_last_name` - The last name for the external contact associated with the message conversation to whom Genesys Cloud must send the transcript.
 After the initial execution of the message flow, Genesys Cloud associates the subsequent invocations and outbound emails with this external contact from a customer journey perspective.
 * `external_contact_personal_email` - The email address for the external contact associated with the message conversation to whom Genesys Cloud must send the transcript.
 After the initial execution of the message flow, Genesys Cloud associates the subsequent invocations and outbound emails with this external contact from a customer journey perspective.

 The following is an example of the `dev.auto.tfvars` file: